benjypng/logseq-zoterolocal-plugin/README.md

 ## Features

-- Direct connection to Zotero 7+ without cloud sync
+- Direct connection to Zotero 7+ without needing to sync with Zotero Cloud
-- Customizable author and page name templates
+- Customisable templates
-- Easy insertion of Zotero items into your Logseq graph
+- Easy insertion of Zotero items into your graph
+- Track which items are already in your graph
+- Fuzzy search for the articles that you want to insert

 ## Installation